polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mss-watchdog/mpfs-watchdog-interrupt/README.md

 Value up to which Refresh is Permitted (MVRP) interrupt and their handling.

 ## How to use this example
-On connecting Icicle kit J11 connector to the host PC, you should see 4 serial COM port interfaces.
+On connecting Icicle kit J11 to the host PC, you should see 4 COM port interfaces.
+On connecting Discovery kit J4 to the host PC, you should see 3 COM port interfaces connected.
-To use this project, configure the COM port **interface0** as below:
+To use this project, configure the COM port **interface1** as below:
  - 115200 baud
  - 8 data bits
  - 1 stop bit